The Elucigene TRP F Plus

 Simple, easy to use protocol

-These kits offer detection of the five most relevant mutations implicated in an increased risk of developing venous thromboembolism.
+This kit offers detection of the four most relevant mutations implicated in an increased risk of developing venous thromboembolism.

 - Simple to use